AmineDjeghri/awesome-os-setup/GPU-PPTI-SSH-SU.md

-# How to use pycharm to run your code on PPTI GPU:
+# How to use pycharm to run your code on PPTI with GPUs:
 Open terminal:
 `ssh -L 6000:ppti-14-502-03.ufr-info-p6.jussieu.fr:22 LOGIN@ssh.ufr-info-p6.jussieu.fr`
-Keep this terminal open
+Replace LOGIN by your student number and Keep the terminal open (You can also change the number of the room (502-03)

 Open Pycharm:

 SSH Server:
-- login: same login
+- login: LOGIN
 - port: 6000
 - Host: localhost
 - changer le nom en: ssh ppti su